Research Mentoring-Pair Travel Award

 - Each mentor and protégé reads articles identified by the speakers about their Symposium topics.
 Each protégé should work with his or her mentor to develop questions to ask during the question and answer period of the Symposium.

-- Each mentor-protégé pair attends the Research Symposium together all day Saturday, November 11, 2017, from 8:00 a.m. to approximately 9:00 p.m., including awardee lunch and dinner networking events with the Symposium speakers.
+- Each mentor-protégé pair attends the Research Symposium together all day Saturday, November 17, 2018, from 8:00 a.m. to approximately 5:00 p.m., including a networking lunch with the Symposium speakers.

 - Each protégé must ask at least one question during the Symposium